 Wired versus Wireless

-Wireless cameras will always excel when it comes to ease of install.
+Wireless cameras will always excel when it comes to ease of installation.
 Some wireless cameras even operate on batteries that last for a year or more.
 This means that deployment can be as easy as peeling the back off of a sticker before popping the camera up in a strategic location.

 But wireless cameras can be subject to poor network performance due to wireless distance and interference.
 However, Wi-Fi is getting better with mesh networks and support for new Wi-Fi 6 standards that perform well at longer ranges and higher speeds.
 It is important to understand the quality of the wireless signal in the building before deploying one or more wireless cameras.